Set up MySQL master-slave replication

 # mysqldump -u root -p --databases [database-1] [database-2] ... > /root/db_dump.sql

-Aftre the database dump has completed, lift the read lock from the master (db01):
+After the database dump has completed, lift the read lock from the master (

 # mysql -u root -p mysql> UNLOCK TABLES;

-Copy the database dump file to the slave server so that it can be restored.
-You can use the scp command to accomplish this:
+Copy the database dump file to the slave server so that it can be restored by using the following command:

 scp /root/db_dump.sql [private-IP-of-db02]:/root/